uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 Discussion moderators, community TAs, and discussion admins can delete the content of posts, responses, and comments.
 Posts that include spam or abusive language may need to be deleted, rather than edited.

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  .. note:: You can only delete messages in a web browser.
+You cannot delete messages when you work in the edX mobile app.

 #.
 Log in to the site and then select the course on your **Current Courses**
    dashboard.